supremepanda/fractal-image-steganography/README.md

 # TO DO
 - [ ] Data encryption and decryption functions that they are transfer operations between user and API functions will be added soon.
+- [ ] Namification problem of download image will be fixed.

+# IMPORTANT NOTE!!
+This project is only work with ASCII characters for now.
+Otherwise, the server will be response message as "Secret key wrong!"

 # Installation